Abhigadgil15/waves/README.md

 (to make connections to email)

 -npm install mailgen --save
-(to make templates for different email applications -install if not already installed)
+(to make templates for different email applications install if not already installed)